psych-ds/example-datasets/README.md

 (5) Before doing anything else, submit an initial pull request (with the dummy README file and everything) or send your folder to mekline@mit.edu.
 Don't wait until you're totally finished and everything is perfect - the point of this exercise is to identify what kinds of datasets and what parts of the process wind up being challenging for the current version of the specification!!!!

+(6) Work on fixing up your data, metadata, and folder structure!
+Please take notes as you go - your process is as important as the output.
+Please add tools, screencaps, and anything else helpful to the How-To document!

+# Tips & resources

+* [Article on the Schema.org Dataset structure](https://developers.google.com/search/docs/data-types/dataset).
+Click 'See Markup' under Examples for a pre-populated set of dataset JSON you can play with and validate against!

+* Doomlab and rOpenSci dataspice apps

+* Codebook by Ruben Arslan

+* Probably many others!
+Please add to the How-To document when you use them!